-Celebrating more than 115 years of education in Adelaide, Loreto College Marryatville is one of seven IBVM schools across Australia.
+Celebrating 120 years of education in Adelaide, Loreto College Marryatville is one of seven IBVM schools across Australia.

-Our sister schools are located in New South Wales (Kirribilli and Normanhurst), Victoria (Toorak and Ballarat), Queensland (Coorparoo) and Western Australia (Nedlands).
+Our sister schools are located in New South Wales (Kirribilli and Normanhurst), Victoria (Toorak and Ballarat), Queensland (Coorparoo) and Western Australia (Mount Claremont).

-Together with over 150 Loreto schools world-wide, we share a strong belief in the education of girls.
+Together with over 150 Loreto schools worldwide, we share a strong belief in the education of girls.